divramod/course-react16/README.md

 # 8  Real App: The Burger Builder (Basic Version)

+## 129 Showing and Hiding the Modal with Animation

 ## 128 Creating the Order Summary Modal

 ## 127 Adding the Order Button